premkyumnam/Task-4_L1-Online-Delivery/README.md

   <h1>Task#4_Level#1: ONLINE DELIVERY ANALYSIS</h1>

   <h2>Projec Review: </h2>
 In this project, I analyzed a restaurant dataset to identify food trends.
-The goal of this 4th task is to:
+The goal of this 4th task (Level 1) is to:

 1. Determine the percentage of restaurants that offer online delivey.
 And
 2. Compare the average ratings of restaurants with and without online delivery